e64462/bash-scripts/README.md

 ### **ABOUT**
-This program acts as a small wrapper around BORG Backup by managing the 'database' of filesystem endpoints specified in
+This program acts as a small wrapper around BORG Backup by managing a 'database' of filesystem endpoints specified in

 `/usr/local/etc/backUP/backup.txt`